 - 16.7 Applications made after dates indicated above will be subject to a fine to be determined by the Academic Board Sub-Committee on Student Matters.
-The amount of the fine will increase depending on the lateness of the request. - 16.8 Students who have been attending classes and who requested leave of absence after the abovementioned dates will normally have to pay a fine equivalent to 50% of the regular tuition fee if their requests are recommended by the Faculty and approved by the Academic Board.
+The amount of the fine will increase depending on the lateness of the request. - 16.8 Students who have been attending classes and who requested leave of absence after the abovementioned dates will normally have to pay a fine as determined by the Academic Board Sub-Committee for Student Matters (ABSCSM).